 J.Crew offers the Bowery Slim and 484 chino pant.
 The 484 is supposed to be their slimmest fit, with a low rise that’s best for casual wear.
-While you might get a good fit from J.Crew, there’s nothing too special about J.Crew pants.
+While you might get a good fit from J.Crew, most of their pants are very basic designs.

 Hudson is known for their denim, but they also offer the Blake model 5-pocket pant.
-Like their denim, these chino pants are made in the USA.
+Like their jeans, these chino pants are made in the United States.
 Woven in a stretchy cotton blend with a slim, straight fit.

 The Gio pant is certainly the signature piece at Unis New York.
 While the pants are priced relatively high (just short of $200), I would bet on a very low cost-per-wear.
 In other words, they’re going to last a while, and you’ll want to wear them a lot.